 Although all these costs can be included and it is important to do so, the most important factor affecting your compensation award will be the severity of your injury and any long term effects.

-As mentioned earlier on in the guide, we can show some average payout amounts to give an idea of the sort of compensation that may be awarded.
+As well as being asked, “are you liable if someone falls on your property?”, we are often asked about how much compensation might be payable for subsequent injuries.
+As mentioned earlier in the guide, we can show some average payout amounts to give an idea of the sort of compensation that may be awarded.
 However, it is important to note that although the amount determined depends greatly on the type of injury and its severity, there are many other contributing factors that also affect this amount which will differ greatly from person to person.

 |Reason for Compensation||Average Award Amount||Comments|